 Green homes are also resource-efficient on their construction, refurbishment and daily activities.
 A minimal amount of waste is brought into the home, materials are reused, properly separated and recycled.
 You can take simple actions to reduce waste in your home like buying items with minimal packaging, reusing boxes, composting your food waste and reusing materials when you renovate your home.

-Other important features of green homes are the materials they are made of and the furniture that goes inside of them.
-They are made of local and renewable materials, which are strong and durable, so minimal repair or replacement is needed, and less energy is spent on their transportation.
-There are many options of sustainable materials such as using timber from responsibly managed forests and furniture made of bamboo, which grows so rapidly that it can easily be replenished.
+Other important features of green homes are the materials they are made of and the furniture that goes inside them.
+They are made of local and renewable materials, which are strong and durable, so minimal repair or replacement is needed and less energy is spent on their transportation.
+There are many options for sustainable materials such as using timber from responsibly managed forests and furniture made of bamboo, which grows so rapidly that it can easily be replenished.

 Besides the financial advantages of a green home, there are many other considerable ones, not only for individuals and families but also for the whole society.
 Sustainable buildings create a more comfortable and healthy environment for its occupants and are in harmony with nature.

-Here you are going to find many simple solutions to make your home more efficient and how to Green It Yourself…Now!
+Here you are going to find many simple solutions to make your home more efficient and advice on how to Green It Yourself…Now!